 The grounds at the Spa in Hilton La Romana are quite lovely.
-If you get a moment to walk around behind the spa, you should.
+You should take a moment to walk around behind the spa.
 There is a koi pond, a lovely area with a private pool, and another with a hot tub – that is an extra charge to use.

 We booked a body scrub and massage.
 The coffee scrub they used on us smelled so good and I swear my skin was softer after.
 The massage was exactly what we needed.

 I didn’t really think of this spa as a luxurious world-class spa, but I have to remind myself that this is a tropical destination.
-The vibe is not going to be the same as a luxury spa here in Los Angeles.
+The vibe will not be the same as a luxury spa here in Los Angeles.

 Hilton La Romana Water Park

-Shockingly, there weren’t many kids there in the afternoon and it was relatively quiet.
-Not sure if it’s always like this since it is sort of disconnected from the main resort area.
-You have to actually walk out the family resort main entrance to find it.
+Shockingly, there weren’t many kids in the afternoon, and it was relatively quiet.
+Not sure if it’s always like this since it is disconnected from the main resort area.
+You must walk out of the family resort main entrance to find it.

 A beach day goes together like pineapple juice and coconut cream in a piña colada.
 Check out the best beach drinks that scream, “I’m on vacation,” even if it’s just for a day.